CyberAgoge/Threat-Modelling-DevSecOps-Project/README.md

+# Project Summary

 This project is a new and revolutionary approach to Threat Modelling as a template that you can use.
 I have worked across a plethora of different industries in cyber security for over ten years and I have yet to find a suitable method to run threat modelling.
 I have therefore created this template for you to use either in your future DevSecOps role or for you to create a project to help you show on your CV/in interviews when asked about threat modelling.

 Threat modelling diagrams/models should also reside within the repos of the projects.
 This approach ensures teams underestand the threats to the applications and continue to own it.

-To access the code for this repo please visit the following website for the full video and code to create your first threat modelling project: (https://cyberagoge.thinkific.com/courses/take/devsecops-bootcamp/texts/55130887-part-1-introduction-to-the-course) Click free preview and visit project 4 for the code and video.
+To access the code for this repo please visit the following website for the full video and code to create your first threat modelling project: (https://cyberagoge.thinkific.com/courses/take/devsecops-bootcamp/texts/55130887-part-1-introduction-to-the-course) Sigg up and click free preview and visit project 4 for the code and video.

 # Threat Modelling Workshop Summary